MileHacker Logo

 • KLIA Ekspres: For the fastest and most dependable transfer between KLIA/KLIA2 and KL Sentral.

-• MRT/LRT: For city navigation, these trains generally move quicker than buses or taxis.
+• MRT/LRT: For navigating the city, these trains generally move quicker than buses or taxis.

 • Dedicated tracks bypass traffic congestion.